Today • Islamic Date -

 Children learing at yemen school

-Education is the greatest tool of all, it gives people the power to take control of their lives and build a future for themselves that is prosperous and happy.
-It is something that is an automatic right in western culture, and one that many of us take for granted.
+Education is the greatest tool of all, giving people the power to take control of their lives and build a future for themselves that is prosperous and happy.
+It is something that is an automatic right in the western culture, and one that many of us take for granted.

 The Muslim Aid team has boots on the ground in several MENA countries, including Palestine and Sudan, providing essential aid and support to those who need it.
-We offer life-saving provisions in the form of food and water, but we also work to enable children who don’t have access to an education a safe pathway to do so, specifically girls.
+We offer life-saving provisions in the form of food and water, but we also work to provide education in the middle east, enabling children who don’t have access to an education a safe pathway to do so, specifically girls.

 Our aim is to give children equal opportunities so that they may go on to build a future free from poverty and hardship, but the issues surrounding education across MENA territories are incredibly widespread.